Evothesis/pixel-management/README.md

 - **Testing**: Unit tests for critical domain authorization logic

 ### **Deployment Process**
-1. Test changes locally with `docker-compose.webapp.yml`
+1. Test changes locally with `docker-compose.local.yml`
 2. Verify all tests pass and no TypeScript/ESLint errors
 3. Deploy to staging environment for integration testing
-4. Deploy to production using `gcloud run deploy`
-5. Verify health check and run smoke tests
+4. Production deployment via Cloud Run

 ---

-**Built with ❤️ for secure, privacy-compliant analytics infrastructure**
+**Built with ❤️ for centralized configuration management and domain authorization**

-For additional support or questions, refer to the API documentation at `/docs` or check the troubleshooting section above.